Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

 ```

 `dbutils.widgets.get("param1")`: is how you can get the parameters passed to your job.
 Note that results and parameters are stringified.
-No complex objects can be passed
+All JSON-compatible objects can be passed
 through this interface.

 - **Test in Notebook:** Test your code within the notebook to ensure it runs